containerbuildsystem/osbs-docs/docs/build_process.rst

 - Tag and push the image to the container registry

-- Upload the image archive to Pulp (if Pulp integration and v1 support are both enabled)

 - Sync the image into Pulp from the container registry (if Pulp integration is enabled) and publish it -- in this case the image is deleted from the container registry later